Chapter 15: STARKs

 While Gabizon and Williamson were building PLONK, a parallel revolution was underway.

-Eli Ben-Sasson had been thinking about proofs for two decades.
-As a theoretical computer scientist, he’d worked on probabilistically checkable proofs (PCPs) since the early 2000s, the remarkable discovery that any mathematical proof can be encoded so that a verifier need only spot-check a few random bits to detect errors.
-PCPs had transformed complexity theory but remained a theoretical curiosity.
-The constructions were galactic: asymptotically efficient, practically useless.
+Eli Ben-Sasson had been working on probabilistically checkable proofs (PCPs) since the early 2000s: the discovery that any proof can be encoded so a verifier need only spot-check a few random bits to detect errors.
+PCPs transformed complexity theory but remained practically useless.
+The constructions were galactic.

-The two paradigms, pairing-based (Groth16, PLONK) and hash-based (STARKs), now coexist in production, each with distinct trade-offs.
-This chapter develops the STARK paradigm: how hash-based polynomial commitments (Chapter 10’s FRI) combine with a state-machine model of computation to yield proofs that are transparent, scalable, and quantum-resistant, at the cost of larger proof sizes than their pairing-based cousins.
+STARKs have since become one of the two dominant proof system families, with independent implementations by StarkWare, Polygon, and RISC Zero.
+This chapter develops the STARK paradigm: how FRI combines with a state-machine model of computation to yield transparent, scalable, quantum-resistant proofs, at the cost of larger proof sizes than their pairing-based cousins.

 Why Not Pairings?